 Staff

-Lead Facilitator - Dr. Marianna Farkas, ScD
+Lead Facilitator - Dr. Marianne Farkas, ScD

 Facilitator Marianne Farkas, ScD will be the lead facilitator of each session, bringing her training and family lived expertise into the didactic portion of each meeting, as well as the role plays and discussions.